caarfken/PyEdit/README.md

 This is a portable build, so it works already!
 Just double-click "main" or "main.exe" when you want to run it.
 You guys have it easy :)
 ### For advanced users
 Go to [https://github.com/caarfken/PyEdit/actions](github.com/caarfken/PyEdit/actions) for the absolute latest release (Warning-very unstable!)

+## Known issues

+To run a program, you must save and reopen the file.
+If anyone knows how to fix this, please create a pull request with the fix.